vectordotdev/vector/website/content/en/highlights/2022-05-18-vrl-iteration-support.md

 1. Upcase all keys in the object.
 2. Change all empty string values to `null`.
-3. Count the number of equal elements in the `qux` array.
+3. Count the frequency of elements in the `qux` array.

 Here’s how we would solve these individual tasks: